- Member Resources

 - Multidisciplinary Team – Describe how this project will bring together investigators from multiple departments and/or centers, additional resources (internal or external), and if this is a new group of collaborators or if members have worked together before.
 One of the investigators must be designated as the Principal Investigator, with the remaining investigators as Co-Investigators.

-- Budget and Budget Justification – (Budget not to exceed $25,000 for a period up to 12 months) IDIES SFP will support all costs with the exception of faculty (tenured and non-tenured-track) salary and Facilities and Administrative costs.
+- Budget and Budget Justification – (Budget not to exceed $25,000 for a period up to 12 months) IDIES SFP will support all costs with the exception of faculty/researcher (tenured and non-tenured-track) salary and Facilities and Administrative costs.

 Deadlines and Evaluation

 Proposals are due by 5 p.m.
 Friday, January 31, 2020.

 The IDIES Seed Funding Program Review Committee may seek budget adjustments before making final decisions by the end of February, 2020.
 The anticipated start date is March 1, 2020.
 A committee of 3-5 affiliate members will review the proposals.
 The committee will consider several factors before making a decision.
 Those factors include a healthy balance between the different schools and scientific domains, how to maximize the impact of such a relatively modest investment, how data-intensive is the core research, what phase of their professional career are the PIs, whether supporting this research would expand the existing cross section of IDIES research, and a strong prospect of future external funding.

 The PI should ensure the proposal contains all required elements and is clearly written.
 Although reviewers are chosen who are familiar with some of the proposed areas of research, it is not possible to have an expert in every field represented by the proposals.
 Therefore, it is imperative that you make a convincing argument why this research is important in your field and should be funded at this time.